BOStoday City Guide Live Banner

 We’ve all been there: Someone’s trying to give you directions by describing 10 lefts, 20 rights, and a jumble of cardinal directions.
 Isn’t it easier to just point out a landmark?

 That’s exactly what we’re doing.
-We have 12 of the most recognizable Boston landmarks — from Fenway Park to the Pru.
+We’re sharing 12 of the most recognizable Boston landmarks — from Fenway Park to the Pru.
 Not only are these local icons easy to remember, but they’ll also get you where you need to go in a jiffy.

 Citgo Sign